adobe-research/deft_corpus/README.md

 # Welcome to the DEFT corpus!
 Welcome to the largest expertly annotated corpus for complex definition extraction in free text.
-Pardon our dust - we are currently in the final phases of our adjudication process and will update with a complete, up-to-date, and adjudicated corpus in the coming weeks.
-At that time, you will have access to the original brat standoff files in addition to the .txt source files and derived .conll formats.
+Pardon our dust - this data is associated with [SemEval 2020 Task 6](https://competitions.codalab.org/competitions/20900) (DeftEval) and we are releasing the full dataset on the SemEval conference schedule.
+Dev and trial data are available now, and training data will become available on 4 Sept 2019.
+Test data will be released after the completion of the SemEval evaluation period on 2 Feb 2020.
 You can source the complete text from the corresponding textbooks at <https://cnx.org>.

 In the meantime, please use the current version of the corpus.
 The most recent version of the corpus was updated on **28 AUG 2019**.